 There are also a handful of Kodi addons that allow you to install a VPN directly.
 However, these addons often require the installation of additional software with worse cross-platform support than a traditional VPN service.

-READER DEAL: Save 60% on an IPVanish annual plan here.
+READER DEAL: Save 60% on your NordVPN plan

-Most VPNs will have a detailed, step-by-step guide on how to do this, but you should know that each VPN provider will have their own configuration files.
+Most VPNs will have a detailed, step-by-step guide on how to do this in their help section, but you should know that each VPN will have its own configuration files.
 This means that you can’t just follow a generic guide, since you won’t have access to the correct files.

 The entire setup process should only take a few minutes, and while it’s a bit of a nuisance, once you’ve configured it properly, you shouldn’t have to do it again.